 In almost every region where hurricanes form, their maximum sustained winds are getting stronger, according to the National Oceanic and Atmospheric Administration.
 And NOAA predicts it’s likely that greenhouse warming will cause the most intense hurricanes to be even more intense in the coming century.

 Most of these storms strengthen when over water, then weaken after making landfall.
-But research by Clark Evans, an atmospheric science associate professor in the College of Letters & Science, explores how some tropical storms, including hurricanes, threaten inland areas by maintaining, or even intensifying, their power once they’ve moved inland from the coast.
+But research by Clark Evans, an atmospheric science associate professor, explores how some tropical storms, including hurricanes, threaten inland areas by maintaining, or even intensifying, their power once they’ve moved inland from the coast.

 Evans hopes the research leads to a better understanding of the core physical and thermodynamic processes that support such storms maintaining their intensity or increasing it while over land.
 He also wants insight into another important aspect: “How well can we actually predict this?”